AI cannot replace human empathy – judge

 “There is a lot of collegiality in both careers, and this goes a long way towards getting results for those who are represented,” he added.

-Gaeilgeoir Aoife, from Ranelagh in Dublin 6, wins a paid internship with A&L Goodbody LLP for the month of June.
+Gaeilgeoir Aoife, (main picture, and small picture, with her mother Frances), from Ranelagh in Dublin 6, wins a paid internship with A&L Goodbody LLP for the month of June.

-NQs from Eversheds Sutherland LLP, Flynn O’Driscoll LLP, McCann Fitzgerald LLP and Arthur Cox LLP were all represented at the parchment ceremony.
+NQs from Eversheds Sutherland LLP, Flynn O’Driscoll LLP, McCann FitzgGerald LLP and Arthur Cox LLP were all represented at the parchment ceremony.

 Overend Scholarship Final Examination highest marks achieved First Part 2025: